 Health insurance is usually the most expensive insurance.
 Ask your parents if you're still covered under their policy and if so, for how long.
-Current law allows parents to provide health insurance until you reach age 26.
+When Money 101 was published, federal law allowed parents to provide health insurance for children until age 26.
 However, keep in mind that laws can change at any time.
-Once you graduate and get your first "real job," you may be able to get insurance through your employer.
+When you get a job after you finish school, you may be able to get insurance through your employer.